taroken6/-Non-FirearmUseAnalysis/README.md

 import firearms_class<br />
 import nonfirearms_class

-Add all of these to the bottom of the 'main()' function in homicideanalysis.py
+Add all of these items below to the bottom of the 'main()' function in homicideanalysis.py
   - firearms_class.Firearms(homicide_array)<br />
   - nonfirearms_class.Nonfirearms(homicide_array)<br />